hbenl/vscode-test-explorer/README.md

 --------------------------------------|---------------------------------------------------------------
-`testExplorer.onStart`                | Retire or reset all test states whenever a test run is started `testExplorer.onReload`               | Retire or reset all test states whenever the test tree is reloaded `testExplorer.codeLens`               | Show a CodeLens above each test or suite for running or debugging the tests `testExplorer.gutterDecoration`       | Show the state of each test in the editor using Gutter Decorations `testExplorer.errorDecoration`        | Show error messages from test failures as decorations in the editor
+`testExplorer.onStart`                | Retire or reset all test states whenever a test run is started `testExplorer.onReload`               | Retire or reset all test states whenever the test tree is reloaded `testExplorer.autoSave` | Automatically saves all modified files whenever a test run is started `testExplorer.codeLens`               | Show a CodeLens above each test or suite for running or debugging the tests `testExplorer.gutterDecoration`       | Show the state of each test in the editor using Gutter Decorations `testExplorer.errorDecoration`        | Show error messages from test failures as decorations in the editor